Data Governance

 Using computational policies that act at deploy time and runtime, it effectively uses a policy-as-code approach.
 These policies are non-bypassable so all produced data will be 100% DORA compliant.

-This above data governance framework is called Governance Shift Left.
+The above data governance framework is called Governance Shift Left.

 Any risk of data corruption, unauthorized access, and technical flaws is fully reduced if the right policies are put in place.
 These guardrails will prevent any breaches from happening and will double-check your data.

-Adopting a Multi-Vendor Approach
+Adopting a multi-vendor approach

 Technology agnosticism is one of the core pillars of Witboost.
 And that remains true for any third-party vendor thanks to its interoperability via APIs and webhooks.
 This approach offers full flexibility, thus avoiding lock-in and helping comply with the DORA-mandated multi-vendor strategy.